vivait/StringGeneratorBundle/README.md

 ## Install

-Add `"vivait/string-generator-bundle": "dev-master"` to your composer and run `composer update`
+Add `"vivait/string-generator-bundle": "dev-master"` to your composer.json and run `composer update`

 Update your `AppKernel`: